 Hello.
-I am Erin – wife, mom, hobby photographer, amateur musician, and a cradle-Catholic with a big desire for travel and adventure.
+I am Erin – wife, mom, hobby photographer, occasional musician, and a cradle-Catholic with a big desire for travel and adventure.
 I have a degree in (Print) Journalism and have most recently worked in Marketing, Sales, and Photography.
 Now, however, I am a stay-at-home mom and that’s all the career I need.
 Caring for my family and our home truly fulfills me more than anything else I’ve ever done.

 “She always had that about her,

 of eyes that see things much too far,

 Bide-a-wee is a Scottish word/phrase meaning “stay a while.”
 There’s a wee bit of family history that goes with it, so sometimes I use the phrase for nostalgia.
 And I like to say it with an accent.

 What is the point of this blog?

 This blog is a personal space in which I channel my creative brainwaves.
 I mean, isn’t that why writing exists?
 These days I mainly write about motherhood and marriage, but there might also be articles about photography, music, art, travel, religion, or maybe even health and fitness, interior design, cooking, gardening, and anything else that makes me question my natural, womanly (in)abilities.
 Anyway, follow along and hopefully it will all make sense at some point.